 Your expertise in Machine Learning algorithms and their application in Big Data will be the deciding factor in how good you are at finding solutions to large problems in organizations.

-Some of the most commonly used skills by Big Data experts are listed below.
-As always your expertise in each of the technologies below will determine how you are valuable to an organization and the domain you will be working on.
+As always, your expertise in each of the technologies below will determine how you are valuable to an organization and the domain you will be working on.

 Starting from basic computing on Unix based systems to managing cluster of cloud instances to compute large scale datasets is necessary for your growth as a Big Data professional.